Close sheet

 3. Sequence Map

-• Position — Number in sequence and structural role (opener, establishing, midpoint, detail, closer).
+• Position — Number in sequence and structural role (opener, establishing, contextual integration, midpoint, cultural expansion, detail, closer).

 • Subject — What is in the frame.